edisonm/documents/Proxmox_on_Laptop.md

   sudo systemctl enable unbound-resolvconf sudo systemctl enable unbound
   ```
-  - Open as root the file /etc/NetworkManager/NetworkManager.conf and below [main]
+  - If you use NetworkManager, open as root the file /etc/NetworkManager/NetworkManager.conf and below [main]
     put this line:
     ```
     dns=unbound